TheRacetrack/racetrack/docs/development/plugins-job-types.md

 ![Job Type Plugins](../assets/job-type-plugins.png)

-1. **Plugin Developer** writes the source code of a wrapper + base.Dockerfile, and builds the base image.
+1. **Plugin Developer** writes the source code of a wrapper and base.Dockerfile.
-2. He pushes the base image to the Docker registry.
-3. He creates plugin code, fatman template Dockerfile and plugin Manifest.
+  He creates plugin code, fatman template Dockerfile and plugin Manifest.
   Next, he turns it into a ZIP plugin using `racetrack-plugin-bundler`.
-4. He uploads the plugin to the Racetrack.
+2. He uploads the plugin to the Racetrack.
-5. **Data Scientist** writes the source code of his Job and pushes it to a Git repository.
+3. **Data Scientist** writes the source code of his Job and pushes it to a Git repository.
-6. He creates fatman.yaml Manifest (including job type name and reference to a git repository) and starts a deployment using racetrack client.
+4. He creates fatman.yaml Manifest (including job type name and reference to a git repository) and starts a deployment using racetrack client.
-7. Racetrack builds the Fatman image made of templated fatman Dockerfile, pulled base image (referred to by a plugin) and Job source code pulled from git.
+5. Racetrack builds the base image and the Fatman image made of templated fatman Dockerfile and the Job source code pulled from git.
-8. Racetrack creates Kubernetes resources for the Fatman workload.
+6. Racetrack creates Kubernetes resources for the Fatman workload.

 ## How to create a job-type plugin